Mike Rama: Second term (2013–2016)

 Rama's political rivalry with Osmeña continued throughout his second term.
 In 2014, Osmeña criticized Rama for taking on roles outside the typical duties of a mayor, such as acting as firefighter, police officer, and disaster reporter.
 In 2015, Osmeña again criticized Rama regarding the SRP—a landmark project by Osmeña in the 1990s—accusing Rama of mismanaging government funds by selling valuable SRP lots for immediate funds instead of allowing the city to benefit from their long-term revenue.
-Osmeña also highlighted what he described as the depletion of city funds under Rama, contrasting it with the surplus of PHP 2.4 billion (USD 43.13 million) he left at the end of his term in 2010.
+Osmeña also highlighted what he described as the depletion of city funds under Rama, contrasting it with the surplus of PHP 2.4 billion (US$43.13 million) he left at the end of his term in 2010.

 In November 2015, Osmeña sued Rama and 19 other city officials and employees before the Ombudsman for graft and procurement violations over the reconstruction of Carbon Market Unit 2.
-Osmeña alleged collusion between officials and bidders to award the PHP 167 million (USD 3 million) project to Geety Realty and Development Corp.
-(GRDC), which was purportedly unqualified to handle government projects exceeding PHP 100 million (USD 1.8 million).
+Osmeña alleged collusion between officials and bidders to award the PHP 167 million (US$3 million) project to Geety Realty and Development Corp.
+(GRDC), which was purportedly unqualified to handle government projects exceeding PHP 100 million (US$1.8 million).
 The complaint also claimed that the city was billed before the project's commencement, in violation of the Local Government Code's (R.A.
 7160) prohibition on advance payments, and that GRDC falsified tax permits.
 On July 30, 2018, the Office of the Ombudsman resolved to file cases against Rama and seven others; however, this was subsequently reversed by Ombudsman Samuel Martires, who dismissed the case for lack of merit on November 8, 2021.

 Rama sought a third and final consecutive term in the 2016 elections, filing his certificate of candidacy with his running mate Labella and other Team Rama's candidates on October 16, 2015.
 While Rama's allies won a majority of city council seats and Labella secured a second term as vice mayor, Rama lost the mayoral race to Osmeña by 33,894 votes.
 Rama refused to accept his loss, alleging electoral fraud and filing an election protest against Osmeña on May 22.
 The COMELEC granted a manual recount of 20 percent of the votes, which failed to overturn the results.